-- 7.1 The site is within the Green Belt.
-It is agreed that the proposed development comprises inappropriate development in the Green Belt. - 7.2 It is therefore necessary to demonstrate that very special circumstances exist which outweigh the potential harm to the Green Belt and any other harm resulting from the proposed development. - 7.3 It is agreed that there is definitional harm to the Green Belt.
-It is agreed that the proposed development will result in harm to the openness of the Green Belt. - 7.4 When considering the proposed development against the five purposes of the Green Belt (paragraph 138 of the Framework), it is agreed that there is no conflict with the following purposes: - Check the unrestricted sprawl of large built up areas. - Prevent neighbouring towns merging into one another. - Preserve the setting and special character of historic towns. - Assist in urban regeneration, by encouraging the recycling of derelict and other urban land. - 7.5 It is agreed that there is a degree of conflict with the purpose of safeguarding the countryside from encroachment.
+- 5.1.
+The site is within the Green Belt.
+It is agreed that the proposed development comprises inappropriate development in the Green Belt and should not be granted planning permission unless very special circumstances exist which significantly outweigh the potential harm to the Green Belt and any other harm resulting from the proposed development.
+In considering whether very special circumstances arise, substantial weight must be afforded to the harm to the Green Belt in this case. - 5.2.
+The appeal proposals will cause harm to the Green Belt.
+It is agreed that the proposed development will result in harm to the openness of the Green Belt. - 5.3.
+When considering the proposed development against the five purposes of the Green Belt (paragraph 138 of the Framework), it is agreed that there is no conflict with the following purposes: - Check the unrestricted sprawl of large built up areas. - Prevent neighbouring towns merging into one another. - Preserve the setting and special character of historic towns. - Assist in urban regeneration, by encouraging the recycling of derelict and other urban land. - 5.4.
+It is agreed that there is conflict with the purpose of safeguarding the countryside from encroachment.
+The appeal proposals will amount to encroachment of built form into presently open countryside in the Green Belt.